 In the meantime, the fruit appears as a tiny, rounded capsule, and contains only a few, very small seeds.
-In addition, these often fall on the solid rock and never germinate.
+In addition, these often fall on rock and never germinate.

 Species: T. cyanocrocus

-This rare species naturally only inhabits a range restricted to altitudes ranging between 6,600 and 9,800 ft ( 2,000-3,000 m).
+This rare species only endemically inhabits a range restricted to altitudes ranging between 6,600 and 9,800 ft ( 2,000-3,000 m).
 Consequently, this range comprises extremely stony slopes in the Andes Mountains.